simonyjung/k3s-homelab/apps/transmission/README.md

 ### NFS Setup
 Before deploying, ensure that the NFS permissions are correctly set on the Synology NAS.

+NFS directories are connected via Static Provisioning as Downloads and Watch are preexisting NFS directories.

 [Configuring your synology NAS as NFS Storage](https://medium.com/@bastian.ohm/configuring-your-synology-nas-as-nfs-storage-for-kubernetes-cluster-5e668169e5a2)

 ### Portforwarding